Haunted Torquay – Stories and Sightings from around the Bay

 Everyone loves a good ghost story… From Hairy Hands to the White Lady, Torquay and the surrounding area has its fair share of ghostly residents with a plethora of stories to go with them!

-Torre Abbey was founded in 1196 as a monastery.
-In 1662 it was the home of the Cary family until 1930 and the Spanish Barn (formerly the Tithe Barn) was used to imprison captured Spanish when fighting in the Armada in 1588.
+Torre Abbey is only a minute away from our hotels in Torquay.
+Originally founded in 1196 as a monastery, in 1662 it was the home of the Cary family until 1930 and the Spanish Barn (formerly the Tithe Barn) was used to imprison captured Spanish when fighting in the Armada in 1588.
 After their ship, Nuestra Senoa del Rosario, was towed into Torquay, the prisoners were kept in appalling conditions.
 Very few of the prisoners survived and it was discovered one prisoner was not a seaman at all but was a disguised woman who had been smuggled aboard to be with her husband or lover.
 It is her ghost that is seen reappearing in Torre Abbey Meadows, where she drifts around the barn searching for her loved one.

 The Abbey itself is reported to be the home of a headless monk who is said to originate from the 1300s.
 An abbot of the monestary supposedly beheaded a canon and it is he who rides around the grounds on a horse.